 Her new book is entitled "Feminist activism and digital networks: between empowerment and vulnerability" (2017, Palgrave/MacMillan).
 Positioned at the intersections of media and cultural studies with science and technologies studies, she has published widely in the themes of information politics and big data, digital engagement, media literacy, intersectionality and queer theory, digital networks and feminism.

 Dr Fotopoulou is Chair of ECREA Digital Culture and Communication Section.
-She is Senior Lecturer in Media and Communications in the School of Media, University of Brighton, and Course Leader of the MA Digital Media, Culture and Society.
+She is Principal Lecturer in Media and Communications in the School of Media, University of Brighton, and Course Leader of the MA Digital Media, Culture and Society.

 Dr Aristea Fotopoulou's research focuses on the social and cultural transformations that relate to digital media and data-driven technologies.
 Her new book is entitled "Feminist activism and digital networks: between empowerment and vulnerability" (2017, Palgrave/MacMillan).
 She is Course Leader of the MA Digital Media, Culture and Society, and Chair of ECREA Digital Culture and Communication.